 We urgently need your help to get to work on this exciting project.
 Our plan is to rewild 150ha of the site – including 11ha of new woodland and 30ha of new wetland - but we must carry out vital baseline monitoring and feasibility studies first.
-Rewilding and rewetting the site will help clean water, store carbon and enable new wildlife habitats to develop – and our aim is to share what we learn with others, making the site a model for future positive change in land use.
+Rewilding and rewetting the site will help create a wilder Dorset by cleaning water, storing carbon and developing new wildlife habitats – and our aim is to share what we learn with others, making the site a model for future positive change in land use.

-With your help, this pioneering project can make history, in Dorset and beyond.
+With your help, Wild Woodbury can make history, in Dorset and beyond.